 - Serves at the pleasure of the Chair of the Executive Secretariat of the Department’s Special Access Program Oversight Committee (SAPOC), maintaining related directives and guidance, and providing oversight of Headquarters and field implementation.

-- Manages development and promotes deployment of new technologies to improve security.
+- Directs and manages development and promotes deployment of new technologies to improve security.

 - Manages the DOE Headquarters security program to protect personnel, facilities, property, classified and controlled unclassified information under normal and abnormal (i.e. emergency) conditions.

-- Provides high-level leadership, oversight, guidance, coordination, advice, and support in connection with the promotion of a strong nuclear safety culture in DOE by maintaining operational awareness of its nuclear facilities.
+- Provides high-level leadership, oversight, guidance, coordination, advice, and to promote a strong nuclear safety culture.

-- Establishes collaboration between the Defense Nuclear Facilities Safety Board, DOE Chief of Nuclear Safety, DOE Field Elements, and Program Secretarial Offices including NNSA on matters concerning nuclear safety at DOE defense nuclear facilities.
+- Establishes collaboration between the DNFSB, DOE Chief of Nuclear Safety, DOE Field Elements, and Program Secretarial Offices including NNSA on matters concerning nuclear safety across the DOE complex.

-- Develops relationships with the national and international nuclear safety community engaged in resolving issues related to the improvement of nuclear safety operations and mission reliability.
+- Develops relationships with the national and international nuclear safety community chartered with resolving issues related to the improvement of nuclear safety operations and mission reliability.

 - Responsible for seeking investments in nuclear safety workforce development, specifically in the exploration of expanded Federal, joint labor-management and university-based support for advanced science, technology, engineering, and mathematics training and collaborates with the Office of Independent Enterprise Assessment’s National Training Center and the Federal Technical Capabilities Program to develop the skilled workforce needed to support an effective waste management program as well as a viable domestic nuclear industry.

-- Manages the Employee Concerns Program which encourages the free and open expression of employee concerns and provides DOE federal, contractor, and sub-contractor employees with an independent avenue to raise any concern related, but not limited, to the environment, safety, health, security, quality and management.
+- Manages the Employee Concerns Program which encourages the free and open expression of employee concerns and provides DOE federal, contractor, and sub-contractor employees with an independent avenue to raise any concern related, but not limited, to the environment, safety, health, security, quality and management, as well as harassment, intimidation, retaliation, and discrimination (HIRD).

 Our Focus Areas and Approach: